Illinois leads multistate probe of Sallie Mae's student loan practices

-NEW YORK (Reuters) - SLM Corp, better known as Sallie Mae, faces a multistate probe led by Illinois into its student loan practices, a spokeswoman for Illinois Attorney General Lisa Madigan said on Thursday.
+NEW YORK, Feb 20 (Reuters) - SLM Corp, better known as Sallie Mae, faces a multistate probe led by Illinois into its student loan practices, a spokeswoman for Illinois Attorney General Lisa Madigan said on Thursday.

 The investigation is part of an increasingly broad review of student lending by state and federal regulators.